Supervision and thesis topic

 - in the Jobmarket of the TU Career Center,

-- Some positions can be found in the Bulletins of the TU Wien.
+- Some positions can be found in the University Gazettes.

 Another, often very effective way is to talk to the leaders of research groups personally and ask them if they have any vacant topics and jobs for you.
 Of course that strategy is more time consuming, but it is worth it.
 Contacts of head of institutes can be found in TISS.